 With her bald head and alien eyes Dren's a bit like Britney Spears or Sinead O'Connor.
-The latter as we may recall got flak by drawing attention to the innate cold cruelty to children perpetrated by organized human power, in her case Catholicism instead of science, but is there a difference?
+The latter as we may recall got flak by drawing attention to the innate cold cruelty towards children perpetrated by organized human power, in her case Catholicism, but is there a difference?

 If Ripley’s identity involves breaking down boundaries, then she must somehow integrate her own internal dualism.
 As argued by Janice Hocker Rushing, one important element in that dualism is that Ripley and the Alien Queen in Aliens represent different aspects of the Mother/Goddess archetype.
 According to C.G.
 Jung, the Mother archetype can be either the loving mother (nurturing, wise, and spiritual) or the terrible mother (devouring, seducing, dark, and inescapable).
 With Aliens, Rushing shows that Ripley and the Alien Queen represent the Good Mother and the Bad Mother respectively, but the problem is that the film does nothing to heal this maternal dualism.
 For Rushing, Aliens perpetuates the divide between the two mothers by pitting Ripley against the Alien Queen, a confrontation that only furthers patriarchal domination.
 Their reintegration (in Resurrection) would mean accepting both as part of us all—something the previous Alien films have denied. - Kile M. Ortigo (“I’m a Stranger Here Myself”: Forced Individuation in Alien Resurrection, Journal of Religion and Popular Culture,Vol. 17, 2007)